 Darren Byler was a postdoctoral researcher in the ChinaMade project at the University of Colorado, Boulder.
 He received his PhD from the Department of Anthropology at the University of Washington in 2018 and is currently Assistant Professor of International Studies at Simon Fraser University.

 His research focuses on Uyghur dispossession, infrastructural power and "terror capitalism" in the city of Ürümchi, the capital of Chinese Central Asia (Xinjiang).
 He has published research articles in the Asia-Pacific Journal, Contemporary Islam, Central Asian Survey, the Journal of Chinese Contemporary Art and contributed essays to volumes on ethnography of Islam in China, transnational Chinese cinema and travel and representation.
 He has provided expert testimony on Uyghur human rights issues before the Canadian House of Commons and writes a regular column on these issues for SupChina.
 In addition, he has published Uyghur-English literary translations (with Mutellip Enwer) in Guernica and Paper Republic.
-He also writes and curates the digital humanities art and politics repository The Art of Life in Chinese Central Asia, which is hosted at livingotherwise.com.
+He also writes and curates the digital humanities art and politics repository The Art of Life in Chinese Central Asia.